ToReinberger/pyHeart4Fish/Readme.md

 * If progress bar is on hold, please click ```Next Fish``` as an error has occurred

 > **Please contact tobias.reinberger@uni-luebeck.de to report any issues**

-### bug fixes ###

-11-05-2023
-1) CziReader from AICSImageIO has been fully replaced czifile package > now all image types can be loaded correctly
-2) pxiel values of images are now normalied [0 - 255] using cv2.normalize method
-3) .feather output per fish were replaced with .csv, as .feather cannot store single line outputs

 ---